 Information about the legalities and ethics of oral history practice is available for download from the Oral History Association.
 Read the information carefully before you begin your project to avoid the legal dilemmas.

 Kenyon College faculty, students and staff members participating in an oral history project should educate themselves with the principles and guidelines of the Oral History Association and any other professional association for the discipline your project might fall under.
 If you are planning, or think that you might want to, publish your project, be sure to check with likely publications/publishers/archives for their policies for acceptance of oral histories. (ethical review, certification, consent, deed of gift, etc.)

 Kenyon help and guidance with oral histories are available through Digital Kenyon.

 See the IRB Interviews page for information on interviewing.

 IRB - The Belmont Report sets forth the basic ethical principles and guidelines for the protection of human subjects in research.
 This was issued by the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research, April 18, 1979.
-The basic principles informing the guidelines are respect for persons, beneficence and justice.
-Whether or not your project is Type 1 or Type 2, you should read and let the Belmont Report inform your oral history project development.
+The basic principles informing the guidelines are respect for persons, beneficence, and justice.